-For most of the pile driving scenarios modeled, including those in which the maximum number of simultaneous piles are being driven and/or for the largest piles, a substantial portion of the Hudson River's width never reaches the SEL{cum} criterion established for onset of physiological injury.
-Furthermore, even within a single day of operations (assuming up to a 12 hour day), there is likely to be no pile driving activity for a substantial amount of time, such as when piles are put in place, being welded, or when the pile driving machinery is relocated.
-Thus, fish in much of the river will not be exposed to pile driving sounds for significant periods, and the likelihood of accumulating sufficient energy (SEL{cum}) to result in onset of physiological effects is low.
-Finally, fish are not likely to remain in an area at which noise (from pile driving or other source) would cause discomfort.
+For all of the pile driving scenarios modeled, including those in which the maximum numbers of simultaneous piles are being driven and/or for the largest piles, a substantial portion of the Hudson River's width never reaches the SEL{cum} criterion established for onset of physiological effects.
+Furthermore, even within a single day of operations (assuming up to a 12 hour day), there will be no pile driving activity for a most of the day, due to activities such as placing and welding of piles, or relocation of pile driving machinery.
+Thus, fish in much of the river will not be exposed to pile driving sounds of sufficient magnitude or for significant periods, and the likelihood of accumulating sufficient energy (SEL{cum}) to result in onset of physiological effects is low.
+Finally, as stated above, fish are not likely to remain in an area at which noise (from pile driving or other source) would cause discomfort and so they are likely to move away from areas that could have higher accumulated sound exposure levels.